endafarrell/endafarrell.github.io-src/content/pages/resume.md

 ### Location Graph 2018-

 Awesome project.
 On-going and still a little hush-hush.
+It involves graph databases (Neo4j), spatial databases and the coordinated coalescing of almost all of the important data HERE has a mapping company.

+There are data pipelines, public demonstration websites, hugely efficient multiprocessing extractors, transformers and
+loaders: yet it's not the technologies that are the exciting part - it's the chance to change how we all interact with map data.

 ### Facebook Places 2016-2018

-The Facebook Places project is a large, strategic to the company programme of work that builds on my earlier “External Content Ingestion” and “Online Place Engagement” endeavours.
-My role is data modelling lead, I combine being a subject matter expert, a Data Scientist and Data Science Engineer, Systems Architect and team lead given the complexities of the programme.
-The business objectives are
+The Facebook Places project is a large, strategic to the company, programme of work that builds on my earlier “External Content Ingestion” and “Online Place Engagement” endeavours.
+My role was data modelling lead and combined being a subject matter expert, a Data Scientist and Data Science Engineer, Systems Architect and team lead given how complex everything was.
+The business objectives were
-clear: extract places from the Facebook feed which are missing from HERE’s PDS system, and, give supporting evidence for other places in our datasets.
-The Data Science continues to evolve.
-Many different models were tried: SVM (not a binary problem), logistic regression (problem isn’t really linear) & eventually decision trees.
-There continue to be problems with over-fitting due to inaccurate labels.
-These labels come from in-house experts (spreadsheet), Mechanical Turk and CrowdFlower jobs: but label veracity is still a concern.
-I am the owner of the (still) champion model which is a high-precision, rules-oriented, multi-class classifier - its success is largely down to deep domain knowledge and intuition.
-Data-science engineering has been made “production grade”: the Data Science team (based in Seattle) used email to share jupyter-based notebook models.
+clear: find good quality places from the Facebook feed which are missing from HERE’s places system, and, give supporting evidence for other places in our datasets.

+The Data Science realating to this was in its infancy and continues to evolve.
+Many different models were tried: SVM (though tis is not a binary problem), logistic regression (though the challence isn’t really linear) and in 2017 we deicded to invest in random Forests.
+There continues, even today, to be problems with over-fitting due to inaccurate labels.
+These labels come from in-house experts (spreadsheets), Mechanical Turk and CrowdFlower jobs: but label veracity remains a concern.

-We educated them in the use of git, issue tracking systems and codes reviews.
-Initially their models “worked on my machine” but not on the shared infrastructure that the ops team provided us: more tutoring on coercing code to work with existing tooling and convincing ops teams to deploy anaconda distributions of python on the spark infrastructure.
+Until mid 2018 I was  owner of the (still, 2019) champion model which is a high-precision, rules-oriented, multi-class classifier - its success is largely down to deep domain knowledge and intuition.
+Data-science engineering has been made “production grade”: the Data Science team (originally based in Seattle, since replaced with some from Chicago) used email to share jupyter-based notebook models.
+We educated them in the use of git, issue tracking systems and code reviews.
+Initially their models “worked on my machine” but not on the shared infrastructure that the ops team provided
+us: more tutoring on coercing code to work with existing tooling and convincing ops teams to deploy anaconda distributions of python on the spark infrastructure.

-Engineering and operations aspects are still being addressed: 10TB of data, now growing at 36GB per day.
-200M entities, with 170M updates daily: data retention policies and storage are operational issues.
+Engineering and operations aspects are still being addressed: 10+TB of data, now growing at 36GB per day.
+420M entities, with 170M updates daily: data retention policies and storage are operational issues.

-The business value being brought is significant though.
+The business value being brought was and remains significant.
 In 2014 we were at 77% coverage against Google’s 91% and as of Jan we’re both at 93% - a huge gain and a strategically important improvement as HERE’s competitive landscape continues to change.

 ### Online Place Engagement 2015